The Dining Room with magnificent panoramic sea views offers traditional five-course table d'hôte dining

 Call the Reservations Team on 01872 50 11 11 or email firstname.lastname@example.org

-Sunday Lunch at The Nare is a gracious affair.
-Arrive in time for an aperitif in the Cocktail Lounge after which you will be shown to your table in the Dining Room, with its panoramic views on three sides.
-Slightly formal, but certainly not stuffy, our traditional Sunday Lunch is a reminder of days gone by where service and quality combine to ensure your visit to the hotel is one to remember.
-Whether you are sharing an intimate table for two or a larger table for a special birthday or anniversary, Sunday Lunch at The Nare is an occasion not to be missed.
+The Traditional Sunday Luncheon at The Nare is a gracious affair.
+Arrive in time for an aperitif in the cocktail lounge after which you will be shown to your table in the Dining Room, with its panoramic views on three sides.
+Slightly formal, but certainly not stuffy, this proper Sunday Lunch is a reminder of days gone by.
+Whether one is sharing an intimate table for two or a larger table for a special birthday or anniversary, The Nare's Traditional Sunday Luncheon is an occasion not to be missed.

 Early Children's Supper and Family Dining are ideal for families with younger children